hulvdan/cookier/TASKS_HULVDAN.md

 x bouncing: use `creature.speedModifier`
-  (rusher should store here it's rushing bonus as well as lightning) x projectile: lightning works (slows down)
+  (rusher should store here it's rushing bonus as well as lightning) x projectile: lightning works (slows down) x can set weapon lifesteal in gamelib

+* show life steal chance in weapon card
+* stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
+* stats: Burning Spread: Increases the amount of times Burn spreads.
 * is brotato arena squared?
 * burning spread
 * StatType_RANGE brotato's min range is 25 (how much is it in meters?)